deandreee/electron_ml_nn_research/README.md

 2. Go to Debug tab
 3. Choose `ELECTRON` or `NODE` mode
 4. Press F5
-   1. In `ELECTRON` mode, you should see a chart after few seconds.
-If nothing happens, press Ctrl+Shift+I to open DevTools console and look for error.
-If there is message about "DevTools disconnected", press F5 and check console again.
+   1. In `ELECTRON` mode, you should see a chart after a few seconds.
+If nothing happens, press Ctrl+Shift+I to open DevTools console and look for an error.
+If there is a message about "DevTools disconnected", press F5 and check console again.
-   2. In `NODE` mode, you should see some output in console.
+   2. In `NODE` mode, you should see some output in the console.

 ## Magic